Dmytro1991ua/react-weather-app/README.md

 ##### Stack of technologies which were used to develop a particular project:

-#### React JS, Functional components, Hooks, Axios, Responsive Web Design, Mobile First Approach.
+#### React JS, Functional components, CSS Modules, Hooks, Axios, Responsive Web Design, Mobile First Approach.

 A link on GitHub Pages - https://dmytro1991ua.github.io/react-weather-app/